 - Criminal Penalties for DUI with Serious Bodily Injury

-- Finding a Qualified Vehicular Crimes Defense Lawyer in Franklin County, OH
+- Finding a Qualified Vehicular Crimes Defense Lawyer in Hamilton County, OH

 According to Ohio Revised Code §2903.08 there are two types of vehicular assault – simple vehicular assault and aggravated vehicular assault.
 Each is specifically defined with different requirements and ramifications.